cockroachdb/docs/cockroachcloud/ccloud-get-started.md

 </section>

-## Get a list of all the clusters in your organization
+## Get a list of all the clusters in your organization using `ccloud cluster list`

 Use the `ccloud cluster list` command to show information about the clusters in your organization.
 It outputs columns with the cluster name, the cluster ID, the cluster plan, the creation date, the cluster's current state, the cloud provider, and the version of CockroachDB.